-Dr. Rodriguez is a associate professor of practice and Master Teacher with the UTeach Austin program.
-She has been with UTeach since 2008 and holds a PhD in Science Education from The University of Texas at Austin.
-Prior to joining UTeach, Shelly was a science teacher at Crockett High School in Austin ISD and received several teaching awards.
-She is a National Board Certified Teacher and was awarded the Outstanding Paper Award from the National Association for Research in Science Teaching in 2012.
-Shelly’s areas of expertise include facilitating professional learning communities, mentoring, maker education, cross cutting practices of the Next Generation Science Standards, and inquiry-based learning in science.
-Shelly helped to secure the most recent Robert Noyce Grant awarded to UTeach Austin and she is currently working to develop and establish the UTeach Maker initiative.
+Dr. Shelly R. Rodriguez is an associate professor of practice with the UTeach program at The University of Texas at Austin.
+She has been with UTeach since 2008 and holds a PhD in Science Education.
+Prior to joining UTeach, Shelly was a high school science teacher and received several teaching awards.
+She has been certified by The National Board for Professional Teaching Standards and was awarded the Outstanding Paper Award from the National Association for Research in Science Teaching in 2012.
+Her areas of expertise include facilitating professional learning communities, mentoring, maker education, and inquiry-based learning in science.
+Dr. Rodriguez helped to secure the most recent Robert Noyce Grant awarded to UTeach Austin and she is the founder of UTeach Maker.
+She is currently spearheading the UTeach Make For All Initiative that hopes to spread making throughout the UTeach network of 46 university-based STEM teacher preparation programs.

 Jason is a doctoral student at The University of Texas at Austin in the department of Curriculum and Instruction.
 He studies how digital technologies can be used to help students and teachers engage in creative endeavors and express themselves.
 He received his MM in Saxophone Performance and MBA in Strategic Management from the University of North Texas.
 Jason taught middle and high school business, digital media, and mathematics.
 He is currently researching the leadership role of establishing and sustaining makerspaces in K-12 education and how massive open online courses (MOOCs) can be used to enhance teacher pedagogical practices.
 Jason is a Graduate Research Assistant with UTeach Maker and also the recipient of the Alexander Caswell Ellis Fellowship in Education.